jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

           uri: https://github.com/smartinrub/spring-cloud-bus-config-server.git
 ```

-where `server.port` is used to run the application in a different port from the client; and `spring.cloud.config.server.git.uri` is the url to the git repository where the property files are.
+where `server.port` is used to run the application in a particular port; and `spring.cloud.config.server.git.uri` is the git repository URL where the property files are stored.

->Note: You could create a git repository in your local machine, commit the changes and set `spring.cloud.config.server.git.uri` to somthing like `file://${user.home}/config-repo` to test your configuration locally.
+>Note: You could create a git repository on your local machine, commit the changes and set `spring.cloud.config.server.git.uri` to somthing like `file://${user.home}/config-repo`, so you can test your configuration locally.

 ## Encrypted Properties

-Spring Cloud Config Server provides support to ecrypt property values.
-You can use either symmetric or asymmetric key, however Spring recommends to use a symmetric key since you will only need to configure a single value in the bootstrap property file.
+_Spring Cloud Config Server_ supports property encryption.
+You can use either symmetric or asymmetric key encryption.
+Spring recommends to use a symmetric key since you will only need to configure a single value in the bootstrap property file, however you might want to use asymmetric keys if you want to increase the security.

-The server also exposes `/encrypt` and `/decrypt` endpoints.
+You can encrypt and decrypt properties with `/encrypt` and `/decrypt` endpoints, or use the [Spring CLI tool](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-cli.html) with the [Spring Cloud plugin](https://spring.io/projects/spring-cloud-cli).

-To encrypt a value:
+For instance, you can encrypt a property like this:

 ```shell
 curl localhost:8888/encrypt -d mysecret
 ```

-and to decrypt it:
+and to decrypt it like this:

 ```shell
 curl localhost:8888/decrypt -d 682bc583f4641835fa2db009355293665d2647dade3375c0ee201de2a49f7bda
 ```

->Note: The encrypted vales requires the prefix `{cipher}` when you put it in the YAML or properties.
+>Note: Encrypted vales require the prefix `{cipher}` when you put them in `application.properties` (or `.yml`).

 ### Symmetric